mnemonic-bit/SampleNuget/README.md

 PowerShell script with this line:

 ```
-Write-Host "::debug::This is a debug message."
+echo "::debug::This is a debug message."
 ```

 Please note that `::debug` signifies a core-function of the action runner